 We believe a facility's earnings before interest, taxes, depreciation, amortization and lease rental expense ("EBITDAR") and a facility's EBITDAR divided by the sum of minimum rent plus additional rent payable to us ("Coverage Ratio"), which are non-GAAP financial measures, are helpful to us and our investors as a measure of the operating performance of a hospital facility.
 EBITDAR, which is used as an indicator of a facility's estimated cash flow generated from operations (before rent expense, capital additions and debt service), is used by us in evaluating a facility's financial viability and its ability to pay rent.
-For the four occupied hospital facilities (excluding the newly constructed behavioral health hospital) owned by us at the end of 2020, the combined weighted average Coverage Ratio was approximately 10.3 (ranging from -0.6 to 23.5).
-For the four occupied hospital facilities owned by us at the end of 2019, the combined weighted average Coverage Ratio was approximately 8.7 (ranging from -1.6 to 20.9).
-For the six occupied hospital facilities owned by us at the end of 2018, the combined weighted average Coverage Ratio was approximately 7.0 (ranging from -0.7 to 17.1).
-The Coverage Ratio for individual facilities varies.
+For the four occupied hospitals owned by us at the end of 2021 (excluding the three hospitals acquired on December 31, 2021 and including the one hospital that was divested on December 31, 2021), the combined weighted average Coverage Ratio was approximately 7.9 (ranging from -1.4 to 18.4, with the negative Coverage Ratio related to a newly constructed behavioral health care hospital that commenced operations in 2021).
+For the four occupied hospital or specialty facilities (excluding the newly constructed behavioral health hospital) owned by us at the end of 2020, the combined weighted average Coverage Ratio was approximately 10.3 (ranging from -0.6 to 23.5).